SoftupTechnologies/AngelBot/README.md

           {
             "BREAKING CHANGES":[
               {
-                "description":"Resource `network_port` has been removed",
+                "description":"Resource `network_port` has been removed"
-                "pr":"30444"
               }
             ]
           },